-CIA nominee 'sought to pull out'
+Trump backs CIA pick after offer to quit

-President Donald Trump's nominee to head the CIA sought to withdraw amid concern over her role in harsh interrogation techniques widely seen as torture, officials told US media.
+President Donald Trump has defended his nominee to head the CIA after she offered to withdraw amid concern over her role in harsh interrogation techniques widely seen as torture.

-Gina Haspel, who faces a tough Senate confirmation hearing on Wednesday, reportedly feared the questioning could damage her reputation and the CIA's.
+Mr Trump said Gina Haspel had "come under fire because she was too tough on terrorists".

-But after a flurry of meetings on Friday, Ms Haspel decided to remain.
+Ms Haspel, who faces a tough Senate confirmation hearing on Wednesday, has now decided not to withdraw.

 The tight 51-49 party split in the Senate makes confirmation uncertain.